 Introducing dogs into new and unfamiliar situations is not always easy, especially for the ones who are not socialized.
 Bringing your dog to dog parks, doggie daycares and even socializing with people can help develop good behaviors.
 This will later ease anxiety levels at home when an unexpected noise or sight happens at home.

-All of these solutions require you, the owner, to be present and able to give your dog full attention.
+All of these 5 ways to keep your pup stimulated, require you, the owner, to be present and able to give your dog full attention.
 What happens when you’re not home?
 A simple and effective solution is Go Dogo, but I’m sure you’ve already checked out our website!
 Mentally healthy dogs are happy dogs!